Login to vCenter Server with External Identity Providers for SSO account stops working

 Resolution

-1. Take a snapshot of vcenter
+1. Take a snapshot of vCenter

-2. Identify most token/config/application.properties file
+2. Identify most recent token/config/application.properties file

 #cd /var/lib/containerd/io.containerd.snapshotter.v1.overlayfs/snapshots

-#find -iname application.properties | grep token
+#find -iname application.properties -printf "%c %p\n" | grep token

-it would be similar to
+Output would be similar to

-3. Backup application.properties from the highest snapshot number from the previous command ./XX/fs/opt/vmware/idm/initc/services/token/config/application.properties (in the previous example XX would be 33)
+3. Backup application.properties from the highest snapshot number from the previous command ./XX/fs/opt/vmware/idm/initc/services/token/config/application.properties (in the previous example XX would be 33) Note there is only a tiny fraction of a second difference between 12 and 33.

 #cp ./XX/fs/opt/vmware/idm/initc/services/token/config/application.properties /var/core/application.properties